Today I’m so excited to share my black and white Christmas decor and give you a tour of my home, all decked out for the Holidays!

 I’ve teamed up with some totally talented Canadian bloggers to share Christmas inspiration with you all.
 There are 25 bloggers joining in the Canadian Christmas Home Tour so you’ll have oodles (yep, oodles) of inspiration.
 There’s links to each down at the bottom of this post.

-We got our Christmas decorations up a couple weeks ago but I find I always take a while to move things around and play until I’m happy.
-This year, our holiday style is all about the black and white, tons of greenery and wood tones, and lots of hand lettering.
+We got our black and white Christmas decorations up a couple weeks ago but I find I always take a while to move things around and play until I’m happy.
+This year, our holiday decor is all about the black and white, tons of greenery and wood tones, and lots of hand lettering.
 It’s also pretty minimal, nothing too fancy here.
 Did I mention kid-friendly?

 Since Windsor is just trying to walk, he pulls himself up on EVERYTHING.
 He’s certainly a wild child and between him and the twins (they’re three) I just couldn’t spend my holidays trying to enforce a ‘no touch’ rule.
 So all of our fragile stuff is out of reach (all the nutcrackers Shane collects are on our entry stairs) and the tree is almost entirely non-glass ornaments.
 I made a few exceptions near the top (like those handlettered ones I made last year!).

 The one thing that’s not kid friendly… that I moved the minute Windsor crawled on out here?
 That copper candle on the ottoman.
 But I seriously love that thing so I actually throw it back out there every evening after he’s in bed.
 I’m bummed that Indigo discontinued it or I would be stocking up for the holidays.